BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-My father used to quote Henry David Thoreau's statement that it's always good to meet someone in the woods. --TODO: add citation for Thoreau quote
+My father used to paraphrase Henry David Thoreau, possibly from Thoreau's essay "Walking"¹⁰, as having said it's always good to meet someone in the woods.
-In particular, that the kind of person who goes for a walk in the woods just for the experience of it is the right kind of person to come across.
-My father also used to note the related fact: it's rare to truly meet someone in the woods.
+My father also used to note that it's rare to truly meet someone in the woods.
-In particular, it's rare to meet someone off blazed trails and not at any particular monument or attraction in nature.
+In particular, to meet someone off blazed trails and far from any particular monument or attraction.
 </p>

 <p>
 Growing up in rural Maine, surrounded by forests, I noticed this too.
-One can generally walk all day in the woods without meeting a soul.
+One can usually walk all day in the woods without meeting a soul.
 </p>

 <hr/>